mrspeaker/ld26/README.md

 - If edge of game not in screen, then warn the player else they'll never see the gun
 - tries to load level 5!
+- ray starts from player top left - move to upper-middle